OttomanDeveloper/OttomanDeveloper/README.md

 ## About Me

-- A seasoned iOS Developer with expertise in Swift, React Native, and SwiftUI, I am located in Orem, UT and prefer remote or hybrid work environments.
-I specialize in creating intuitive user interfaces and efficient backend solutions that improve user interaction and enhance overall application performance.
-With hands-on experience in utilizing industry-leading tools and software like Figma, Postman, and React Native Debugger, I am well-equipped to handle the demands of modern iOS application development.
+- Hey there!
+I'm a skilled Flutter Developer with more than 4 years of experience.
+My expertise lies in Flutter, Dart, and PHP.
+Throughout my journey, I've actively contributed to the development of over 40 mobile applications, as well as creating numerous plugins and packages for Flutter.
+My focus is on crafting seamless user interfaces and optimizing backend solutions to enhance user interactions and overall application performance.
+With practical experience in using top-notch tools and software like Figma and Postman, I am well-prepared to take on the challenges of modern Flutter application development.

     </td>
     <td valign="top" width="50%">

 ## Skills

-- Languages: Swift, React Native, Objective-C
+- Languages: Dart, Kotlin, PHP
-- Frameworks & Libraries: SwiftUI, UIKit
+- Frameworks & Libraries: Flutter
-- Database & Industry Tools: Firebase, CloudKit, Core Data
+- Database & Industry Tools: Firebase, RESTful API's, Hive, iSar, SQLite
-- Tools & Software: Figma, Postman, React Native Debugger, Git, Bitbucket
+- Tools & Software: Figma, Adobe XD, Postman, Git, Bitbucket

       </td>